-The millions of Zimbabweans who still cannot recognise the palpable tribalism that continues to be the embodiment of Zimbabwe’s political system are by default guilty of standing in the way of true freedom and liberty for all.
-We cannot continue excusing ZANU PF injustice on Matabeleland and Matabeles; we cannot as a society allow ourselves to consent to surrender some of our legal and political rights in order for the Mugabe government to protect our other rights; such reasoning is nothing but palpable social, legal and political absurdity.
+The millions of Zimbabweans who still refuse to condemn the palpable tribalism that continues to be the embodiment of Zimbabwe’s political system are by default guilty of standing in the way of true freedom and liberty for all.
+We cannot continue excusing ZANU PF injustice on Matabeleland and Matabeles; we cannot as a society allow ourselves to consent to surrender some of our legal and political rights in order for the Mugabe government to protect our other rights; such reasoning is nothing but social, legal and political absurdity.

 I say to those Matabeleland politicians and ordinary citizens who think that denouncing and calling for action against Gukurahundi planners and executioners is politically retrogressive at best and hampers potential negotiations about the future at worst, it does Matabeleland no harm to keep reminding the world about Gukurahundi atrocities as that shows everyone that we care about the protection of our safety, liberty and freedom.
 The world needs to know what ZANU PF really is: a rights and dignity stripper.
 ZANU PF is a nasty organisation that has set itself up to be an ethnic Shona dominion; the party system and its supporting structures are built to be a Mashonaland elite troubling ordinary Matabeleland citizenry.